Tripura to accommodate up to 500 Bru families if Centre gives

 Additional funds would be required for the development of the area, where Bru refugees will be settling down," Deb said.
 The Centre has approved Rs 350 crore, covering transportation and rehabilitation expenses, for the ninth and the final repatriation process, which began on October 3.

-It promised to deposit Rs 4 lakh in the bank account of every repatriated family, along with a sum of Rs 1.5 lakh as housing assistance, free ration and Rs 5,000 per month for a period of two years.
-RMS RMS.
+It promised to deposit Rs 4 lakh in the bank account of every repatriated family, along with a sum of Rs 1.5 lakh as housing assistance, free ration and Rs 5,000 per month for a period of two years..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)